busolagbadero/Mern-Stack/README.md

 I opened api.js to input and save code for the app.

-I installed a database called mangodb to store data.I created a model to define the database schema which is important to define the fields stored in each Mongodb document.
+I created a database called mangodb to store data.I created a model to define the database schema which is important to define the fields stored in each Mongodb document.

 To create a Schema and a model, i installed mongoose which is a Node.js package that makes working with mongodb easier.i ran three commands mkdir models && cd models && touch todo.js and then VI into todo.js to input and save code.